scottrsm/Cards.jl/README.md

 ```

 Hands compare with `<`, `==`, and `max` via `Base.isless` on `PokerHand`.
-See the Documenter site (or `docs/src/index.md`) for the full API and
+See the Documentation section for the full API and
 `src/CardTest.ipynb` for a worked example.